 Supervised vs. Unsupervised Process– A dentist-supervised at-home or in-office treatment may be safer because it allows the dentist to view your medical history and determine which course of whitening treatment is most appropriate for you.
 With OTC treatments, you are left on your own.

-Just because a product does not met the ADA standard does not mean it is not safe or ineffective.
+Just because a product does not meet the ADA standard does not mean it is not safe or ineffective.
 It is wise to consult with your dentist if you are concerned about a product you are interested in trying.

 Food and diet are the most common culprits of teeth discoloration, but there are a number of causes that can incite discolored teeth.

 Medicine– Some over-the-counter medications and antibiotics can dull your teeth.
-Minocycline, a derivative of Tetracycline (a bacteria fighting antibiotic) has been shown to turn teeth yellow in small children and can cause a permanent bluish-gray stain in adults.
+Minocycline, a derivative of Tetracycline (a bacteria-fighting antibiotic) has been shown to turn teeth yellow in small children and can cause a permanent bluish-gray stain in adults.

 Excessive Fluoride– Fluoride in large concentrations can cause chalky white spots to appear on your teeth.
-Fluoride is generally good for teeth however people can get too much fluoride from drinking water with high concentrations of fluoride, or from excessive use of fluoride-containing toothpastes.
+Fluoride is generally good for teeth however people can get too much fluoride from drinking water with high concentrations of fluoride, or from excessive use of fluoride-containing toothpaste.
 A good suggestion would be to use a sensible pea-sized amount of toothpaste each time you brush.

 Also, genetics play a role as some people just have naturally brighter or thicker enamel than others.
 Dental Damage- Trauma such as injury or falls can produce sizable cracks in the teeth, which collect large amounts of stains and debris.

 Dark Drinks– A good rule of thumb here is that “any drink that can stain your carpet can stain your teeth.”
 Coffee, tea, and red wine are well known for their tooth staining capabilities; however other dark liquids such as fruit juice, soda, and even beer can damage your smile.

 Colorful Foods– The habitual consumption of deep colored heavily pigmented foods such as cherries, blueberries, cranberries and soy sauce can quickly stain teeth.
 To avoid this brush your teeth soon after eating these types of foods.

 Bad Oral Hygiene– An obvious reason for dull or lackluster teeth, poor oral hygiene means that stain-producing substances are not routinely removed from your teeth and will allow bacteria to build up.

 Your dentist can help you make the best determination and discuss which options will fit your goals and budget.
-The choices include: over-the-counter, in-office whitening, and take-home kits.
+The choices include over-the-counter, in-office whitening, and take-home kits.

 This type of whitening is recommended for people who have no fillings and healthy teeth.
 These types of products are typically considered to be the least effective, brightening teeth just a few shades.
 These types of products cost anywhere from $20 to $100.

-The kits incorporate lower-concentrate peroxide gels that are applied in custom made trays and worn in the mouth over night or for a select time period during the day.
+The kits incorporate lower-concentrate peroxide gels that are applied in custom-made trays and worn in the mouth overnight or for a select time period during the day.
 These types of kits cost $100 to $400.
 These can only be provided by your dentist.